 Continuing the successful framework on which the 1st Day was organised in 2010, we are basing the day around the themes of ‘making the most of your personality’ and ‘getting your ideas across and acted upon – making your voice heard’.

-Cambridge AWiSE Steering Group member – PENNY COGGILL
+Cambridge AWiSE Steering Group chair – PENNY COGGILL

 I have recently moved affiliation from the Sanger Institute to the EBI, also on the Wellcome Trust Genome Campus at Hinxton, working as an annotator for a database of protein domain-families, pfam.